 Throughout its history, the Foundation has made international grants even as it has predominantly supported American institutions.
 Given the Foundation’s mission to strengthen and promote the humanities, the arts, and institutions of higher education and culture, it is no surprise that Mellon’s grantmaking has involved international engagement.
 The humanities concern themselves with fundamental questions about the ways in which human beings render and express experience; in a socially and politically interconnected world, scholarship in the humanities often extends beyond our immediate geographies, asking us to engage with other cultures and regions.

 From 1990 to 2005, much of Mellon’s support for international initiatives was stimulated by notable geopolitical shifts that presented new opportunities for timely research and scholarship, or brought to the fore urgent problems in which the Foundation’s support could make a difference.
-For example, in years 1995-2003, the Foundation made grants that supported the study of forced migration and refugees; after the fall of the Berlin Wall, grants were made to support and create educational institutions that could spur the democratic development of the former Soviet Union and Eastern European countries.
+For example, in years 1995-2003, the Foundation made grants that supported the study of forced migration and refugees; after the fall of the Berlin Wall, grants were made to support and create educational institutions that could spur the democratic development of the former Soviet Union and Eastern European countries.“Conservation of the Art Collection of the Constitutional Court of South Africa,” a three-year Mellon-funded project led by curator, Melissa Goba.
+Art courtesy of Sipho Ndlovu.

 Early Grantmaking in South Africa